International and global health collaborations

 To date, CIHR has supported an increasing number of research grants and training awards with an international focus through its Investigator-Driven Research and Priority-Driven Research Funding programs, while developing a corresponding platform of international engagement activities in areas such as policy, ethics and knowledge translation.

 CIHR has over 60 international agreements and Canadian researchers are currently working with researchers in 75 countries.
-This international work has led to cutting-edge science and contributed to the improvement of the health of Canadians and citizens throughout the world.
+This international work has led to cutting-edge research and contributed to the improvement of the health of Canadians and citizens throughout the world.

 Enable Canadian researchers and decision-makers to participate in international research collaborations and to share access to the world’s best facilities, equipment, and research training environments as well as engage in policy, ethics and knowledge translation activities